India oilseeds, soyoil seen extending gains

 * Soybean for April delivery on India's National

-2,927 rupees per 100 kg in the previous session, after hitting a
+rupees per 100 kg on Tuesday.
+The contract hit a record high of

 * India's rapeseed output is expected to fall 8.5 percent to